openlang/proposals/Let/Let.md

 Now, the variable `pi` exists only for the expression `pi * 2`.

 ### Relation to Expression
-A `let` expression in this expanded fashion would be equivalent to any other expression meaning that an expanded `let` expression could be used for a `return` statement in a function as such:
+An expanded `let` expression would be equivalent to any other expression meaning that an expanded `let` expression could be used for a `return` statement in a function as such: